ariessunfeld/voice-gpt/README.md

 # Usage

 To run the program, open the terminal, navigate to the directory containing the main python file and your .env file.
 (Note: the .env file will not be visible in the Finder by default.
-To confirm its presence after creating it (step 0.5), run `ls -a` in the terminal, or press Cmd+Shift+. (period) in Finder.
-It should have a single line of text: `OPENAI_API_KEY="your key here"`
+To confirm its presence after creating it (step 0.5), run `ls -a` in the terminal, or press Cmd+Shift+.
+(Command shift period) in the Finder.
+It should have a single line of text:
+`OPENAI_API_KEY=your_key_here`

 Once in the correct location, in the Terminal, make sure the environment is active (run `source/venv/bin/activate`), then run the following: `sudo python starter_code.py`